-There are three types of summative assessment consisting of one In Class Test in week 9 covering learning outcome 1, individual coursework (2000 words essay) in week 19 assessing learning outcome 2, and a three-hours part seen, part unseen final exam assessing learning outcome 3.
+There are two types of summative assessment consisting of one individual coursework (2000 words essay) in week 17 assessing learning outcomes 1 and 2, and a three-hours part seen, part unseen final exam assessing learning outcome 3.

 Through the summative assessments, students are provided with opportunities to develop an understanding of, and the necessary skills to demonstrate, good academic practice.